afarriaga/auxilium/README.md

 This is a project structure that can be used to get started with the introduction to web applications tutorial by Esko Luontola.
 More details below.

-Download this as a zip or clone the repo and check out this branch.
+Download this as a zip if you don't want to use `git` or don't have it installed.

 Good luck!